micromark/common-markup-state-machine/readme.md

 common markup.
 For the main structure of a document, the [block state machine][block-state-machine] is used.
 When content is closed, the [content state machine][content-state-machine] is used.
-In certain constructs, the [inline state machine][inline-state-machine] is used.
+In certain constructs, the [text state machine][text-state-machine] is used.

 Most states consume the [input character][input-character], which may have various side effects, and either remain in the state to consume the next character, switch to